damccull/freetimeprogrammer/input/posts/adopting-remote-unifi-devices-with-windows-server-dhcp.md

 *** INSERT IMAGE OF THE OPTION TYPE WINDOW FILLED OUT ***

-We have no defined both the Ubiquiti vendor class and a predefined option in that class that we can use to point our APs at our UniFi Controller, no matter what subnet they're on.
+We have no defined both the Ubiquiti vendor class and a predefined option in that class that we can use to point our devices at our UniFi Controller, no matter what subnet they're on.

-For each subnet that contains APs, we must now add our newly created option to the Scope Options.
+For each subnet that contains UniFi devices, we must now add our newly created option to the Scope Options.
 Begin by right clicking the Scope Options node under one of your Scopes, and choosing `Configure Options`.
 Click the Advanced tab and choose Ubiquiti under Vendor Class dropdown.

 There's only one option, so that's obviously the one we want.
 Make sure it's checked, and then erase the default value in the Binary section.